 The Food Processing (FP) sector has become a key component of the Indian economy, significantly contributing to GDP, employment, and exports.
 According to a Ministry of Food Processing Industries report, the FP sector has grown at an Average Annual Growth Rate (AAGR) of approximately 7.26% in the last few years.
 The sector’s Gross Value Added (GVA) has risen from ₹1.30 lakh crore in 2013-14 to ₹2.08 lakh crore in 2021-22.

 The US and India are among the top food-producing nations globally, offering significant opportunities for collaboration and strengthening the sector’s foundation.
 The US is India’s largest market for F&B exports.
 India ranks 7th among the US’s F&B import sources, with imports valued at US$ 6.4 billion in 2022, reflecting a 4-year CAGR of 7% and a 2.95% market share.
-These numbers are expected to grow exponentially in the coming years.
+Experts expect these numbers to grow exponentially in the coming years.

 The U.S. Food and Drug Administration (FDA) is a federal regulatory body within the Department of Health and Human Services (DHHS).
-As a scientific authority, the FDA is charged with safeguarding the safety of food (including additives), food contact materials, medical devices, radiological products, and pharmaceuticals that are manufactured or imported into the United States.
-Before these products can be sold in the U.S. market, they must be registered or certified by the FDA.
+The FDA, as a scientific authority, safeguards the safety of food (including additives), food contact materials, medical devices, radiological products, and pharmaceuticals manufactured or imported into the United States.
+Manufacturers must register or certify these products with the FDA before selling them in the U.S. market.

 The US FDA registration is mandatory for all food facilities that manufacture, process, pack, or store food for consumption in the United States.
 This regulation applies equally to domestic and foreign food facilities, including those in India.
 Currently, 5414 food business operators in India are registered with the US FDA.
 The facility’s registration with the FDA must be renewed every two years between October 1 and December 31 of each even-numbered year.
 It’s also important to allow FDA facility inspections as mandated by the FD&C Act.